BrysonKagy/brysonkagy.github.io/teaching.md

 layout: page
 title: "Teaching"
 ---
+Fall 2025 Instructor of Record for 3 sections of MA 1329.
+Mathematics for Business and Economics II at Texas State.

+Fall 2025 Instructor of Record for MA 2473 Integral Calculus with Multivariables and Series at Texas State.

+Spring 2025 Instructor of Record for MA 241 Calculus 2 at NC State

 Fall 2024 Instructor of Record  for MA 405 Introduction to Linear Algebra and Matrices at NC State